Vessel Sourcing Service

 Pre-Purchase Risk Review

 Before committing to inspection or negotiation, buyers should understand the main technical and commercial risks of each vessel.
-SVC Marine can assist with preliminary risk review based on available documents, photos, certificates, class status and market information.
+SVC Marine performs preliminary risk review based on available documents, photos, certificates, class status, trading background and market information.

 Typical risk areas include: